Korey Lee Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings put together by the Orioles pitching staff last season ranked 25th in the big leagues.
+- The Orioles pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles had the 17th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Orioles' 3.97 team ERA ranked 17th across all MLB pitching staffs.

-- In his last time out on Tuesday against the Toronto Blue Jays, the right-hander threw six innings, allowing three earned runs while surrendering eight hits.
+- The righty's last appearance was on Wednesday against the Toronto Blue Jays, when he threw six scoreless innings while giving up five hits.

-- The 23-year-old has put up an ERA of 5.38, with 9.4 strikeouts per nine innings, in 17 games this season.
-Opponents are hitting .265 against him.

 © 2023 Data Skrive.
 All rights reserved.